-Requesting asylum requires a person to be physically present in the United States, but it also involves presenting yourself to law enforcement and government officials, meaning the goal in those cases would not be to deceive or defraud the U.S. government but to work within the existing system.
-The 2017 caravan last year was focused, specifically, on the right of asylum, although according to NPR’s Carrie Khan, who spoke with participants last year, many ended up settling in Mexico, choosing not to cross into the United States at all:
+Requesting asylum requires a person to be physically present in the United States, but it also involves presenting oneself to law enforcement and government officials, meaning the goal in those cases would not be to deceive or defraud the U.S. government but rather to work within the existing system.
+The 2017 caravan was focused on the right of asylum, although according to NPR’s Carrie Khan, who spoke with participants, many ended up settling in Mexico, choosing not to cross into the United States at all:

 Last year when they came through Mexico, I spoke to a large amount of the migrants.
 And some of them at that time — and remember; this was last year right after President Trump had taken office — and they just decided that they didn’t want to try to get into the United States.
 So a lot of them stayed in Mexico and asked for asylum or refugee status here.

 In the end, 108 people from the April 2017 caravan chose to head to the border to request asylum in the United States.
-By June of that year, half of them remained in immigration detention without charge; further, many families had been separated, with some children released to their home countries while their parents remained, and remain, in custody.
+By June of that year, half of them held in immigration detention without charge, while many families had been separated, with some children released to their home countries while their parents remained in custody.

-In a statement on 2 April 2018, Mexico’s government voiced strong objection to the way in which the caravan, which they consider to be “a public demonstration that seeks to call attention to migration and the importance of respecting the rights of Central American migrants,” had been portrayed in the United States:
+In a 2 April 2018 statement, Mexico’s government voiced strong objection to the way in which the caravan, which they considered to be “a public demonstration that sought to call attention to migration and the importance of respecting the rights of Central American migrants,” had been portrayed in the United States:

 It is not this government’s responsibility to make immigration decisions for the United States or any other country, so it will be up to the appropriate authorities of the United States to decide whether to authorize the entry of the caravan participants to U.S. territory.